lgreco/comp-271-su25-week08/README.md

 The analysis, planning, and design of this problem's solution requires some thinking.
 Put your ideas together before you start coding, otherwise it will get a bit messy.

 Do not trust AI-generated solutions if you do not fully understand them.
 This assignment will most definitely be part of the oral 1-1 planned for the end of the course.

+For your modifications you may introduce new class attributes or constants, as well as methods.
+It is absolutely necessary that you document (with Javadoc comments) what these new members do and why they are needed.

 Class `HashTableTest.java` provides simple testing to verify the correctness of your code.